We call our nationally consistent approach to working with children younger than 9 and their families the early childhood approach.

 We developed our approach from evidence-based research with the help of leading experts in early childhood intervention.

 We’ve explained the theory of early childhood intervention that we use in our approach.
-Our early childhood approach focusses on being both family-centred and strengths-based.
+Our early childhood approach focusses on being both family centered, and strengths based.

 We do this by acknowledging that as parents and carers you know your child best.
 We concentrate on understanding what your child can do.